wolfwood/handwire-helper/README.md

 ## Matrix PCBs

 ### Handwire Helper
-Supports 8 columns, 4 rows for the first sixes columns and 5 for the last 2 (thumb) columns.
+Supports 8 columns, 4 rows for the first six columns and 5 for the last 2 (thumb) columns.
 The first row is the pin towards the microcontroller connections (narrow side).
 On the MCU side there are 8 pins for the columns and 5 for the rows, with the final pin as an (unnecessary) ground.

 The intent is to connect keyswitches to the PCB using hotswap sockets, soldered to [ribbon cables with DuPont connectors on the other side](https://www.adafruit.com/product/3141), which can plug in to the header on the long side of the PCB.